softlayer/terraform-provider-softlayer/docs/softlayer_virtual_guest.md

     * *Default*: nil
     * *Optional*
 * `os_reference_code` | *string*
     * An operating system reference code that will be used to provision the computing instance.
+[Get a complete list of the os reference codes available](https://api.softlayer.com/rest/v3/SoftLayer_Virtual_Guest_Block_Device_Template_Group/getVhdImportSoftwareDescriptions.json?objectMask=referenceCode) (use your api key as the password).
     * **Conflicts with** `image_id`.
-* `image_id` | *string*
+* `image_id` | *int*
-    * A global identifier for the image template to be used to provision the computing instance.
+    * The image template id to be used to provision the computing instance.
+Note this is not the global identifier (uuid), but the image template group id that should point to a valid global identifier.
+You can get the image template id by navigating on the portal to _Devices > Manage > Images_, clicking on the desired image, and taking note of the id number in the browser URL location.
     * **Conflicts with** `os_reference_code`.
 * `network_speed` | *int*
     * Specifies the connection speed for the instance's network components.